Kawai

 Retail prices change, so check current pricing at retailers.

-Roland RD-2000 →The MP7SE scores higher in Touch Reality.
+Roland RD-2000 →The MP7SE scores higher in piano-like touch.
 The Grandstage X costs $700 less.
-Choose the MP7SE if you prioritize realistic touch.
+Choose the MP7SE if piano-like touch matters most.

 Read more →A church piano has a harder job than a home piano.
 It needs to cover hymn accompaniment on Sunday morning, lead a praise set on Saturday night, back a choir rehearsal midweek, and survive the move between sanctuary and youth room.
 This guide explains what matters most in a worship context — reliable sounds, simple controls under stage lighting, clean connection to the sound desk — and which models serve that role without overspending.
 It also addresses when a stage piano or an arranger keyboard is a better fit than a standard digital piano.